jfhector/life-in-the-uk-test-study-notes/history/1500s-1700s-The_Tudors_and_Stuarts.md

 * Tried to impose a revised Prayer Book on Scotland.
 Scottish army was formed.
 Needed money help from Parliament.
 Refused
 * Rebellion began in Ireland.
 Parliament demanded control of English army
 * Charles I entered Parliament tried to arrent 5 leaders.
-* 1642: Civil war btw king (the Cavaliers) and Parliament (the Roundheads).
-Parliament wins.
-Charles executed
+* 1642: Civil war btw king (the Cavaliers) and Parliament (the Roundheads)
+  * Battles of Marston Moor and Naseby
+  * Parliament wins.
+Charles I executed, Charless II put in exile

 * England declared itself a Republic called the Commonwealth
 * Army in control (Cromwell).
 Violently establishes authority of Parliament in Ireland and Scotland.
 Given the title 'Lord Protector'